shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

     * Excitement, social influence, eagerness to be the first and exploit opportunities early (to the moon!)
     * Yield farming, liquidity provision, and staking on new decentralized platforms
     * Leverage trading and perpetuals remains a popular tool for Degens chasing fast profits
-    * Foster trust within the community by sharing wins, losses - transparent
+    * Foster trust within the community through transparency, by sharing wins, losses
     * Stay updated on hypes, trends, celebrity endorsements, Reddit threads

 </div>